stepanenko/javascript-info/Matrix/14_web_assembly.md

 ## WebAssembly and JavaScript

-WebAssembly integrates with existing JavaScript frameworks that enhances performance for computation-heavy tasks.
+WebAssembly is a different language from JavaScript, but it is not intended as a replacement.
+Instead, it is designed to complement and work alongside JavaScript, allowing web developers to take advantage of both languages' strong points.
+WebAssembly integrates well with existing JavaScript frameworks that enhances performance for computation-heavy tasks.

 ### Key Integration Points